 Why should you use mouthwash before brushing?

 The simple answer is that mouthwash can help remove plaque and bacteria from your teeth and gums before you brush.
-This can lead to a deeper clean and a healthier smile.
-Additionally, using mouthwash before brushing can also help freshen your breath.
+This can lead to a deeper clean and healthier smile.
+Using mouthwash before brushing can also help freshen your breath.

 What happens if you don’t rinse after mouthwash??

-If you don't rinse after using mouthwash, you are essentially leaving all of the plaque and bacteria-fighting ingredients on your teeth and gums.
+If you don’t rinse after using mouthwash, you are essentially leaving all of the plaque and bacteria-fighting ingredients on your teeth and gums.
 This can lead to gum irritation and other problems.
-Additionally, not rinsing after mouthwash can leave a lingering taste in your mouth that some people find unpleasant.
+Not rinsing after mouthwash can leave a lingering taste in your mouth that some people find unpleasant.